-- Appoint or remove the Chair and Non-executive Directors. - Approve the appointment (by the Non-executive Directors) of the Chief Executive. - Appoint or remove the Trust's External Auditor. - Set the remuneration and allowances, and the other terms and conditions of office of the Chair and Non-executive Directors. - Receive the Annual Accounts, Auditor's Report and Annual Report. - Bring their perspective in determining the strategic direction of the NHS Foundation Trust. - Convene the Annual Members' Meeting. - A duty for the Council of Governors to hold Non-executive Directors individually and collectively to account for the performance of the Board of Directors. - A duty to represent the interests of the Members of the Trust as a whole and the interests of the public. - A duty to approve any merger, acquisition, separation or dissolution and the entering into of any significant transactions. - A duty to approve any proposed increases in private patient income of 5% or more in any financial year. - A duty to approve any amendments to the Trust's Constitution.
+- Appoint or remove the Chair and Non-executive Directors. - Approve the appointment (by the Non-executive Directors) of the Chief Executive. - Appoint or remove the Trust's External Auditor. - Set the remuneration and allowances, and the other terms and conditions of office of the Chair and Non-executive Directors. - Receive the Annual Accounts, Auditor's Report and Annual Report. - Bring their perspective in determining the strategic direction of the NHS Foundation Trust. - Convene the Annual Members' Meeting.

+Duties of the Council of Governors are to:

+- Hold Non-executive Directors individually and collectively to account for the performance of the Board of Directors. - Represent the interests of the Members of the Trust as a whole and the interests of the public. - Approve any merger, acquisition, separation or dissolution and the entering into of any significant transactions. - Approve any proposed increases in private patient income of 5% or more in any financial year. - Approve any amendments to the Trust's Constitution.